 Example – Bryophyllum (stonecrop).

-Under this, many new plants are developed from a new plant by using the methods created by it.
-So it is called artificial vegetative propagation.
+Under this, many new plants are developed from a new plant by using the methods it has created.
+So, it is called artificial vegetative propagation.

 Also, read – What are Phylum protozoa?